invokemedia/code-quality/README.md

 You can see an example of git hooks in use and how to write one using PHP `composer` under our [php-starter](https://github.com/invokemedia/php-starter) repo.

+## Tools

+The standards outlined here are broken down into 2 groups: formatting and linting.

 ### PHP

 PHP has a community suggestions around different coding practices and standard.
 These are called *PHP Standard Recommendations* or *PSRs*.